Michael Bennett (running back)

 Michael A. Bennett (born August 13, 1978) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Wisconsin Badgers.
 He was selected by the Minnesota Vikings in the first round of the 2001 NFL draft with the 27th overall pick.
 A Pro Bowl selection with the Vikings in 2002, Bennett was also a member of the New Orleans Saints, Kansas City Chiefs, Tampa Bay Buccaneers, San Diego Chargers, and Oakland Raiders.

 Early life

 Bennett attended Milwaukee Trade and Technical High School.
 As a senior, he was ranked the top football player in the state, and was an All-State selection.
+In 1998, while attending high school at Milwaukee Technical, Bennett set the Wisconsin State Division 1 200m record at the Wisconsin State Track Meet with a time of 20.68 seconds.
+He still holds the record to this day.

 College career

 Bennett attended the University of Wisconsin–Madison and was a standout in football and in track as a sprinter.
 He spent two years as a backup to Ron Dayne, but, as a junior, Bennett rushed for 1,592 yards and scored ten touchdowns, despite missing two games due to injury.